MatteoPostiferi999/AICancerDetector/README.md

 # 🧬 AICancerDetector

 ## 📌 Introduction
-AICancerDetector is a deep learning project that uses a **Convolutional Neural Network (CNN)** to classify histopathological images of tumors.
-The model is trained on medical imaging datasets and aims to assist in the automatic detection and classification of cancerous tissues.
+**AICancerDetector** is a deep learning project that leverages a **Convolutional Neural Network (CNN)** to classify histopathological images of tumors.
+The goal is to assist in the **automatic detection and classification** of cancerous tissues, supporting early diagnosis and medical research.
+The project will also be integrated with a web-based Grad-CAM dashboard to enhance explainability.

+---

 ## 📂 Project Structure
 - `src/` → Contains reusable Python scripts for dataset handling, model training, and evaluation.